bhansconnect/alpha-max-zero/ISSUES.md

 For this project opaque types are needed.
 They are still labeled as private, so pyright complains about them.
 I feel like at this point they should be official even if we eventually want to deprecate them.

+### Custom Op scalar return

+Apparently it is not possible to just return a scalar directly from a custom op.
+Not sure the correct way to handle this.
+Is returning a tensor required.

+### Private Import Usage

+Some rexeported types are not exported publically.
+As such pyright complains if I import them.
+For example `from max.engine import InferenceSession` and `from max.engine import MojoValue` both complain.

+## UX

+### Build time

+Even a super basic custom op has a very slow build time.
+As such, tiny little tests lead to waiting quite a while.